Fort Trumbull: 19th century

-In the late 1800s Fort Trumbull was modified to accommodate more modern artillery pieces.
-Specifically, these artillery pieces were 15-inch and 10-inch Rodman smooth bore guns and 8-inch converted rifles.
-Two 8-inch converted rifles are still at Fort Trumbull in a restored firing position.
+In the late 1800s, Fort Trumbull was modified to accommodate 15-inch and 10-inch Rodman smoothbore guns and 8-inch converted rifles.
+Two 8-inch converted rifles are still in a restored firing position at Fort Trumbull.

 20th century

 Coast Guard Academy

 After the Civil War, Fort Trumbull was improved by having more modern artillery pieces installed.
 In the early 1900s, several more modern Endicott era fortifications were built to defend Long Island Sound as the Harbor Defenses of Long Island Sound, including Fort Mansfield in Watch Hill, Rhode Island, Fort H.G.
 Wright on Fishers Island, and Fort Michie on Great Gull Island.
 Fort Trumbull served as the headquarters of these forts until it was turned over to the Revenue Cutter Service (later renamed the Coast Guard) in 1910 for use as the Revenue Cutter Academy, which was renamed the United States Coast Guard Academy in 1915.
 The academy moved to its current location about two miles up the Thames River in 1932.